 Students in the online degree program will have access to the same vast cybersecurity expertise that UTSA students currently experience on-campus.
-The program will include over 30 industry-aligned certificates in specializations such as cyber intrusion detection, cyber incident response, and cyber attack analysis.
 Students will also earn badges and micro-certificates along the way, providing additional relevance to the job market.

 "Cybersecurity is an industry where well-trained professionals with relevant experience are high in-demand," said Yoris Au, chair of the UTSA Department of Information Systems and Cyber Security.
 "This program will also give them the business expertise they need to succeed in their professions."